 Note: Do not close the box until you connect the waste drain tube from the printer.

 To replace the waste container:

-- 1. Locate the door on the lower-left side of the printer. - 2.
+- 1. Push the door of the lower printer compartment to open it. - 2.
 Push in the top-center of the door to release the latch and open the door.